Kingdom Hearts Mobile: Mini-games

 There are various types of mini-games scattered all around the Avatar Kingdom which players can engage their avatars in these include: Magical Canvas, Pair Card Battle, Card Struggle, Balloon Glider, Gummi Ship Studio, Card Struggle II, and Rhythm Parade.
 Each game is unique and contains its own unique gameplay such as Card Struggle being based on Spider Solitaire, Gummi Ship Studio on traditional color-based puzzle games, Rhythm Parade on popular music games which involves pressing a string of buttons based on what appears on-screen, and Balloon Glider on one of the mini-games in the 100 Acre Wood world of Kingdom Hearts Re:Chain of Memories.

 Development

 Kingdom Hearts Mobile was announced at the same time as Kingdom Hearts coded and launched a month later on December 15, 2008 in Japan.
 Various updates have been added to it such as new costumes to coincide with the release of new episodes of Kingdom Hearts coded as well as new areas to explore, and new mini-games to play such as Rhythm Parade which was added in September 2009.

-Kingdom Hearts Mobile celebrated its first anniversary on December 15, 2009 with special events going on within the Avatar Kingdom as well as new costumes of the three main protagonists, Terra, Aqua and Ventus of the game Kingdom Hearts Birth by Sleep, which was released less than a month later.
-On December 27, 2009 Square Enix released special Kingdom Hearts themed wallpapers for mobile phones to celebrate the upcoming Christmas holiday as well as additional wallpapers to celebrate its first anniversary.
+Kingdom Hearts Mobile celebrated its first anniversary on December 15, 2009 with special events going on within the Avatar Kingdom as well as new costumes of Terra, Aqua, and Ventus from Kingdom Hearts Birth by Sleep, which was released less than a month later.
+On December 27, 2009, Square Enix released special Kingdom Hearts-themed wallpapers for mobile phones to celebrate Christmas, as well as additional wallpapers to celebrate its first anniversary.